aktai0/Testing/README.md

 Check matchup data to see which champions had the most favorable lane matchups in URF mode!
 See highest and lowest win rates overall or for a specific lane matchup, or see which champions were most popular.

-This program uses the Match endpoint's Participants.Timeline.Lane property to determine which champions are laning against each other, instead of calculating based on whether two champions are on opposite teams.
+This program uses the Match endpoint's Participants.Timeline.Lane property to determine which champions are laning against each other in a game, instead of only calculating based on whether two champions are on opposite teams.

 ##Features